ThreeMammals/Ocelot/README.md

 rather use the IdentityServer code that already exists to do this.

-Priorities

 # How to use

 # Configuration

 An example configuration can be found here https://github.com/TomPallister/Ocelot/blob/develop/test/Ocelot.ManualTest/configuration.yaml

-TBC really but example configuration for a route below.